France Crypto Tax for a Minor 2026: The Child's Account, the Foyer Fiscal, and Who Files

 France Crypto Tax for a Minor

-- A minor cannot self-file — the child is attached to the parents' foyer fiscal as a dependent.
+- A minor cannot self-file: the child is attached to the parents' foyer fiscal as a dependent.

-- The minor's crypto gains are the foyer's income, taxed at the 2026 PFU 31.4% (or barème).
+- The minor's crypto gains are the foyer's income, taxed at the 2026 PFU of 31.4% (or barème).

-- 3916-bis: one block per foreign account, naming the minor as holder, filed by the parent, no threshold.
+- 3916-bis: one block per foreign account, naming the minor as holder, filed by the parent, with no threshold.

 A minor is in the foyer, not a taxpayer